 Cities To Share

 The 2017 Cycling and Society Symposium will focus on Cities To Share – how cycling and society interact.
-The Call for Abstracts is available to download as pdf, and below.
+The Call for Abstracts is available below.

 Contributions are welcome by researchers, practitioners, cycling enthusiasts and advocacy groups on a series of topics that should help us shape cities to be fit for the future: healthy, safe, sustainable, prosperous places that people want to live in, to work in and to visit.